 Give your child a water bottle or cup

 Buy tiny water bottles (4 or 8 ounces) that are easy for kids to hold and drink.
 Teach and encourage them to use the water dispenser on the fridge to fill their cup.
 Carry a water bottle and keep one for your child in the car.
-Likewise, put one in their backpack, take it on trips, and put in your refrigerator at home.
+Likewise, put one in their backpack, take it on trips, and put it in your refrigerator at home.

 Display a jug of water infused with fruits